jose-navarro/workflowmaker/README.md

 ## It seems nice, but I usually work on Linux ##

-If your Linux box is an modern Ubuntu-based computer (running, for instance, Ubuntu or Linux Mint) you may use WorkflowMaker too.
+If your Linux box is a modern Ubuntu-based computer (running, for instance, Ubuntu 24.10 or Linux Mint 22 "Wilma") you may use WorkflowMaker too.
 You do not need to use a Windows computer (but you can too if you want!).

 ## Are there any installers?